maulanafb/bookstore-assesment/README.md

-#Please go to each folder for documentation
+## Please go to each folder for documentation, Start with backend setup first